tencentyun/qcloud-documents/product/计算与网络/云硬盘/云硬盘的生命周期/将弹性云硬盘连接到CVM实例_en.md

 After being created, a non-elastic cloud disk (a cloud disk whose lifecyle is same as that of CVM instance) is automatically connected to the created CVM instance and cannot be changed.
 You can also manually mount an elastic cloud disk to any instance within the same availability zone and check how many additional cloud disks can be mounted for each instance.
 For more information on the maximum number of cloud disks allowed to be mounted, refer to [Usage Restrictions](/doc/product/362/5145).
 For more information on elastic cloud disk and non-elastic cloud disk, refer to [Categories of Cloud Block Storage](https://www.qcloud.com/document/product/362/2353).

 ## Connecting an elastic cloud disk to CVM instance in console
-Currently, only elastic HDD cloud storages used as <font color="red">data disks</font> can be mounted, and system disks are not allowed to be mounted.
+Currently, only elastic HDD cloud storages used as data disks can be mounted, and system disks are not allowed to be mounted.

 1) Log in to the [Tencent Cloud Console](https://console.qcloud.com/).

 2) Go to "Cloud Virtual Machine" - "Cloud Block Storage" tab.

-3) In the CBS list page, click "More" - "Mount to CVM" button next to the cloud disk with a status of <font color="red">Pending mounted, Mounting/Unmounting Supported</font> for a single disk mounting.
+3) In the CBS list page, click "More" - "Mount to CVM" button next to the cloud disk with a status of **Pending mounted, Mounting/Unmounting Supported** for a single disk mounting.
-You can also check the cloud disks with a status of <font color="red">Pending mounted, Mounting/Unmounting Supported</font>, and click the "Mount" button on the top for a batch mounting.
+You can also check the cloud disks with a status of **Pending mounted, Mounting/Unmounting Supported**, and click the "Mount" button on the top for a batch mounting.

 4) In the pop-up box, select the CVM to which the cloud disk to be mounted, and click "OK".
 After the mounting, log in to the CVM to check the mounting status of the cloud disks.